Spiritsword/ProfilePage-Sep25/readme.md

 The folder "docs" contains the submission, including a folder of images, and the files index.htm, styles.css and discussion.md, the latter including a copy of the requirements, a discussion of initial design choices, and a broad-brush project plan.

-The page can be found online at:
+The page can be found online at:555345asdf

 https://spiritsword.github.io/ProfilePage-Sep25/